ohscar/rmalloc/doc/paper/design.rst

 an index array of :math:`2^{3..k}`-sized blocks with a linked list at each slot.
 All free blocks are guaranteed to be at least
 :math:`2^n`, but smaller than :math:`2^{n+1}`, bytes in size.
 The blocks can then be reused in malloc directly, or merged together all at once in the compacting operation.
 This is unlike the buddy allocator where blocks are merged directly on free.
-(See future work in section :ref:`jeff-future-work` for a brief discusson on merging directly on free.)
+(See future work in Section :ref:`jeff-future-work` for a brief discusson on merging directly on free.)

 .. figure:: graphics/jeff-free-blockslots.png
    :scale: 50%